dynatrace-oss/vectorscan4j/README.md

 # vectorscan4j

-vectorscan4j is a Java wrapper around the high-performance, multi-regex pattern matching engine vectorscan (https://github.com/VectorCamp/vectorscan).
+vectorscan4j is a Java wrapper around the high-performance, multi-regex pattern matching engine [Vectorscan](https://github.com/VectorCamp/vectorscan).
 It supports the simultaneous matching of thousands of different string- and/or regex patterns on input data.
-Internally, it uses a Finite State machine-based execution through a hybrid DFA/NFA automaton.
+Vectorscan uses a Finite State Machine-based execution through a hybrid DFA/NFA automaton.

 ## Contents